42Bastian/JaguarDemos/README.md

 The encrypted size is limited to 10 time 64 bytes, though it is possible to use the rest of the ROM ;-)

-Most of these intro need a Model-M BIOS.
+Most of these intros need a Model-M BIOS.

 If run with BigPEmu, be sure to select _Boot ROM Image_.

+These intros do _not_ work with SKUNK as SKUNK's firmware is in the boot header.

 ## 64